By Gil Nizri

-Developing a team of citizen data scientists will be a key to success in this new era.
+Developing a team of DIY data scientists will be a key to success in this new era.

 In the past, companies hired two sets of analysts.
 Business intelligence professionals examined and reported on what happened in the past.
 Data scientists wrote sophisticated algorithms to help determine what could be expected in the future.
 Today, companies need immediate access to predictive analytics to optimize their resources as they make decisions and take actions for the future.
 And they do not have the luxury of waiting on their data scientists’ slow, complex and expensive processes to deliver algorithms that could become outdated shortly after their development.